openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 **HyperShift changes**: Include Cloud Credential Operator with token-aware mode (see above).
 Allows for processing of CredentialsRequest objects added by operators.

-**OperatorHub and Console changes**: Allow for import of additional, well-known, bundle annotations which will result in ENV variables on the Subscription object.
-Show operator is enabled for Token-based use based on Console determining cluster is running in token-based authentication enabled cluster by reading the `.spec.serviceAccountIssuer` from the Authentication CR, `.spec.platformSpec.type` from the Infrastructure CR,`.spec.credentialsMode` from the CloudCredentials CR  AND bundle has token-based auth enabled annotation.
-This info should be written to a new field on Subscription objects.
-The Subscription fields will allow UX for the information needed by CCO or webhook, for input of the cloud credentials.
+**OperatorHub and Console changes**: Allow for input from user of additional fields during install depending on the Cloud Provider which will result in ENV variables on the Subscription object that are required in the CredentialsRequests created by the Operator.
+Setting the Subscription config.ENV will allow UX for the information needed by CCO or webhook, for input of the cloud credentials while not having to change the Subscription API.

+Show in OperatorHub that the cluster is in a mode that supports token-based authentication by reading the `.spec.serviceAccountIssuer` from the
+Authentication CR, `.spec.platformSpec.type` from the Infrastructure CR,`.spec.credentialsMode` from the CloudCredentials CR

+Show that the operator is enabled for Token-based use by reading the CSV annotation provided by the operator author.

 Generate a manual ack for operator upgrade when cloud resources are involved.
 This can be determined by parsing the Subscription objects.
 Ensures admin signs off that cloud resources are provisioned and working as intended before an operator upgrade.
+This could be by setting the default subscription mode to Manual in the UI for operators that support TAT.

 **Operator team/ Operator SDK changes**: Follow new guidelines for allowing for the operator to work on token auth enabled cluster.
 New guidelines would include the following to use CCO Token mode: